jeffreyhorn/network_flow_solver/SOLVER_COMPARISON_FINDINGS.md

 3. **Trade-off is justified** - Quality > Speed for optimization
 4. **Validation complete** - Our solver works as designed

-**Bottom line**: network_solver is a **high-quality, correct implementation** of network simplex that prioritizes finding the true optimal solution.
-Being 14x slower than an approximation algorithm while finding 20% better solutions is **exactly the right trade-off** for an optimization solver.
+**Bottom line**: network_solver is a **correct implementation** of network simplex that finds provably optimal solutions.

+**Performance reality:**
+- **vs NetworkX (approximation)**: 14x slower, but finds optimal solutions (NetworkX is 20% suboptimal on some problems)
+- **vs OR-Tools (optimized C++)**: 150-300x slower - indicates room for optimization but limited by pure Python
+- **vs PuLP (general LP solver)**: Comparable performance (both slower than specialized C++ implementations)

+**Recommended use cases:**
+- Educational/learning purposes (clear, readable implementation)
+- Research requiring customization and debugging
+- Small-to-medium problems where 1-2 second solves are acceptable
+- Prototyping and Python ecosystem integration

+**For production speed-critical applications, use OR-Tools.**

-The comparison framework provides ongoing validation and helps identify future optimization opportunities.
+The comparison framework provides ongoing validation and helps identify optimization opportunities.